sup-11/hospital-readmission-analysis/README.md

 ## Key Findings

-- The overall 30-day readmission rate was approximately 11.16%, which was used as the baseline for comparison.
+- The overall 30-day readmission rate was approximately **11.16%**, which was used as the baseline for comparison.

-- Prior inpatient utilization showed one of the strongest patterns.
-The readmission rate increased substantially among patients with more prior inpatient visits.
+- **Prior inpatient utilization showed one of the strongest patterns.** The readmission rate increased substantially among patients with more prior inpatient visits.

-- Prior emergency utilization also showed increasing readmission rates, particularly among patients with frequent emergency visits.
+- **Prior emergency utilization also showed increasing readmission rates**, particularly among patients with frequent emergency visits.

-- Discharge disposition helped identify higher-risk groups.
-Patients discharged or transferred to rehabilitation facilities, skilled nursing facilities (SNF), and some other care settings showed elevated readmission rates.
+- **Discharge disposition helped identify higher-risk groups.** Patients discharged or transferred to rehabilitation facilities, skilled nursing facilities (SNF), and some other care settings showed elevated readmission rates.

-- Insulin treatment status showed meaningful differences.
-Encounters where insulin dosage was decreased or increased had higher readmission rates than those with steady or no insulin treatment.
+- **Insulin treatment status showed meaningful differences.** Encounters where insulin dosage was decreased or increased had higher readmission rates than those with steady or no insulin treatment.

 - A1C results and glucose levels did not show sufficiently consistent patterns to serve as primary indicators in the final patient segmentation.